 Gyrodactylus salaris is restricted in its distribution to Europe.
 It has been recovered from farmed Atlantic salmon or farmed rainbow trout in several (mainly northern) European countries.
 In the wild, the parasite has been found on wild salmonids, mainly Atlantic salmon parr, in rivers in Russia, Sweden and Norway.
-Gyrodactylus salaris is more common in farmed rainbow trout than previously thought, and is likely to be present in more countries than those currently known.
-In 2006, G. salaris was reported from fish farms in Italy (24) and, in 2007, from fish farms in Poland (27) and Macedonia (32).
-Great Britain and Ireland appear to be free of the parasite.
+Infection with G. salaris is more common in farmed rainbow trout than previously thought, and is likely to be present in more countries than those currently known.
+In 2006, infection with G. salaris was reported from fish farms in Italy (Paladini et al., 2009) and, in 2007, from fish farms in Poland (Rokicka et al., 2007) and Macedonia (Zietara et al., 2007).
+In 2009, G. salaris was identified by the OIE Reference Laboratory, from fish farms in Romania.
+The United Kingdom and Ireland have been demonstrated to be free of the parasite.